 In the nineteenth century, French colonists named the mountain range that extends through the center of the Indochinese peninsula the Annamese Cordillera.
 The Vietnamese, who had settled Vietnam centuries earlier, knew the range as the Truong Son.
-In the 1960’s and 1970’s, Americans referred to the portion of the Truong Son within South Vietnam as the Central Highlands or simply “the highlands.”
+In the 1960s and 1970s, American GIs referred to the portion of the Truong Son within South Vietnam as the Central Highlands or simply the highlands.

 The cordillera possesses a vast and varied landscape of high, imposing peaks, dark jungles, grass-covered plateaus, and fast-running rivers.
 The mountain range stretches southward in an 800-mile arch from its origins in Laos to its termination northeast of Saigon.

 Looking west from Danang, the Truong Son reveals a hodgepodge of high and low peaks.
 Ngoc Linh is one of the cordillera’s tallest mountains; it straddles the border between Kontum and Quang Nam provinces.
-Ngoc Linh stands 8,366 feet high and is located in an old-growth forest northeast of Dak To.
+Ngoc Linh stands 8,366 feet tall and is located in an old-growth forest northeast of Dak To.
 Another cluster of high peaks can be found west of Nha Trang, where a steep escarpment rises abruptly from the lowlands.
-But across the cordillera, tall, dramatic peaks are the exception rather than the rule.
+But across the cordillera, high, dramatic peaks are the exception rather than the rule.
 The majority of mountain tops are no higher than 3,000 feet – a testament to their great age and the erosive power of centuries of monsoonal rain.

 In the middle of the cordillera between Ban Me Thuot and Pleiku, the terrain is predominately flat.
 Here, low hills and knolls are interspersed with level plains.
 Rather than jungle vegetation, the plateau country is blanketed by elephant grass and short, thin trees.
 This expansive interior region is actually a series of plateaus.
 The French referred to these tablelands as the Plateau du Kontum, Plateau du Darlac and the Plateau du Mnong.